Question for you: what's more effective in aiding employee learning--elearning courses or classroom training?

 Recall is often contrasted with recognition.
 And this is research kind of talk, and most of us don't have to worry about this too much, but in research studies on recall, we might ask a learner "OK, you just read this passage, write down everything you can remember."
 Or we could have cued recall, like "What is the capital of Pennsylvania?"
 So we cue them with the question, and they have to retrieve it by themselves.
 While on the other hand, with recognition, where we say "What is the capital of Pennsylvania?" and we give them some choices (Dover, Saskatchewan, Harrisburg) and the learner recognizes "OK, it's Harrisburg."
 So that's recognition.
 And from a learning standpoint, the more difficult that retrieval is, the better, so recognition tends not to be as good from a learning standpoint.

-Convergence Training: It seems like that lesson can be used to create better test questions during or after training, especially in multiple-choice questions.
+Vector Solutions: It seems like that lesson can be used to create better test questions during or after training, especially in multiple-choice questions.

 Dr. Thalheimer: So, talking about multiple choice questions, let me make things difficult.
 Let me disambiguate something.
 Multiple-choice questions tend to have some problems, BUT those problems have work-arounds.
 We CAN write good multiple-choice questions that give people a realistic scenario, make the answer choices all plausible, make it difficult to choose between them, and there are some other things that are even more sophisticated, that I talk about one of my workshops on scenario-based questions.
 So I don't want to send out the message that we should throw away multiple-choice questions, because there's definitely a place for them.

-Convergence Training: Good point.
-Rewriting them so they’re not just recalling information and facts, but you’re putting the learner in a scenario and giving them options and asking them to make the best decision.
+Vector Solutions: Good point.
+Rewriting them so they're not just recalling information and facts, but you're putting the learner in a scenario and giving them options and asking them to make the best decision.

 Dr. Thalheimer: Yeah, that's right.

-Convergence Training: Any last key thoughts or comments on this issue of the effectiveness of elearning, classroom training, and blended learning?
+Vector Solutions: Any last key thoughts or comments on this issue of the effectiveness of elearning, classroom training, and blended learning?

 Dr. Thalheimer: The people that sort of understand the general concepts that the research draws out, and understand the classic argument between Richard Clark and Robert Kozma (there's a big debate, anyway, you can look that up), even people who understand that distinction, and understand the results, found some real value in looking at the examples in the study showing that elearning does not have to focus on simple information, that it can look at things that are complex, that it can encourage social interaction and social learning, so I think some of the examples in the later parts of my Does eLearning Work? white paper can really help people break out of the box with their ideas about what elearning is.

-Convergence Training: Good point.
-That makes me think of something like Cathy Moore’s Haji Kamal course or Anna Sabramowicz’s Broken Coworker course (see here for more on both Moore & Sabramowicz and their use of scenario-based learning).
+Vector Solutions: Good point.
+That makes me think of something like Cathy Moore's Haji Kamal course or Anna Sabramowicz's Broken Coworker course (see here for more on both Moore & Sabramowicz and their use of scenario-based learning).